AugmentedAJ/Long-Context-Code-Bench/README.md

 2. **Generate leaderboard**: Use `compare --format leaderboard` to rank all agents by performance
 ### Agents-as-judge head-to-head evaluation

-In addition to scalar LLM-judge scores, Long-Context-Bench supports **agents acting as judges over each other**.
+In addition to scalar judge scores, Long-Context-Bench supports **agents acting as judges over each other**.

 The `head-to-head-pr` command:
 - Finds all agent submissions (edits) for a given PR
 - Uses each agent as a judge over every other agent's patch
-- Reuses scalar scores from a prior LLM judge run when available
+- Reuses scalar scores from a prior judge run when available
-- Does **not** make any new LLM-as-judge calls in this stage
+- Does **not** make any new judge API calls in this stage

 Example: run head-to-head for a single Elasticsearch PR where Auggie, Claude Code, and Factory have all produced edits: